-Bill Readings introduced me to linguistics back in my undergraduate days at Syracuse University.
-It was only a 200-level Contemporary Literary Theory class, not nearly enough knowledge to rest a proper degree upon, but that wasn’t Bill’s concern—he just wanted us to stop for a second, listen, and think.
+Bill Readings introduced me to semiotics in my undergraduate days at Syracuse University.
+His class was Contemporary Literary Theory, a 200 level course, so nowhere near enough knowledge to rest a proper degree upon, which was fine—Bill held space for us to focus for a few hours a week, learning how to both listen and think.

-Aside from choosing Blade Runner as an explicit assignment for visual deconstruction, or his daily call-outs of us “numbskulls” to apply a “bit more apperception to your day-to-day existence,” I’d have to say the strongest, most visceral lesson that stuck with me was the one that centered around the English word “tree” and the Spanish word “arbol.”
+Aside from choosing Blade Runner as an explicit assignment to understand subtext, or his pointed call-outs of us “numbskulls” to apply a “bit more apperception to your day-to-day existence,” the most visceral lesson of Bill’s that stuck with me was one centered around the English word “tree” and the Spanish word “arbol.”

 Until he found the words signifier and signified, however, sign remained ambiguous, for it tended to become identified with the signifier only, which Saussure wanted at all costs to avoid; after having hesitated between some and seme, form and idea, image and concept, Saussure settled upon signifier and signified, the union of which forms the sign.

-Whenever I stumble upon a conversation about knowledge and structure—such as Are trees natural? over at David Weinberger’s blog—the Bill Readings inspired information architect within me rests in a state of nirvana.
+Whenever I stumble upon a conversation about knowledge and structure, such as Are trees natural? over at David Weinberger’s blog, the Bill Readings inspired information architect within me smiles.

 In the lives of individuals and of societies, language is a factor of greater importance than any other.
 For the study of language to remain solely the business of a handful of specialists would be a quite unacceptable state of affairs.
 In practice, the study of language is of some degree or other the concern of everyone.

-Everyone.
-Saussure would be blown away by how true that statement reads in today’s connected world of folksonomies and the effort of those in power to control not only language, but the underlying message.
+Everyone; Saussure would be blown away by how true that statement reads in today’s connected world of folksonomies and the effort of those in power to control not only language, but the underlying message.

-If Bill hadn’t stepped into the wrong plane at the wrong time in the fall of 1994, he would’ve witnessed exponentially rapid advancements of the inner-workings of the web—specifically the participatory meshing of topics, interests, desires, and perspectives via social tagging through citizen blogging, vlogging, podcasting, etc. His post-modern, deconstructive, subversive personality that sought change would be beaming right about now; almost as brightly as his multinational, cricket playing, pub perusing, molder of youth persona.
+If Bill hadn’t stepped into the wrong plane at the wrong time in the fall of 1994, he would’ve witnessed exponential advancements of the web—specifically the participatory meshing of topics, interests, desires, and perspectives via social tagging through citizen blogging, vlogging, podcasting, etc. His post-modern, deconstructive, subversive personality that sought change would be beaming right about now; almost as brightly as his multinational, cricket playing, pub perusing, molder of youth persona.

-So in the name of linguistics, knowledge, connectivity, change, and as a hat-tip to my passed mentor, I’ll be busy late into the evening this October 30th, making a bit of a mess in someone else’s front yard, with someone else’s tree.
+In the name of language, relationships, connectivity and change, I dedicate this essay to my passed mentor.
+In Bill’s name, I’ll be busy late into the evening this October 30th, making a bit of a mess in someone else’s front yard, with someone else’s tree.